aetperf/aetperf.github.io/_posts/2020-05-22-A-Quick-study-of-air-quality-in-Lyon-with-Python.md

-Now here is a little function to plot each pollutant:
+Here is a little function to plot each pollutant:

 ```python